 Our Commitment to Diversity, Equity and Inclusion

-The Bainum Family Foundation has spent the past several years focusing on diversity, equity and inclusion (DEI), with the initial goals of promoting an equitable environment for our staff, understanding the impact of racism on the communities and families we serve, and prioritizing equity and inclusion in every facet of our work, ultimately to help all children and families thrive.
+The Bainum Family Foundation has spent several years focusing on diversity, equity and inclusion (DEI), with the initial goals of promoting an equitable environment for our staff, understanding the impact of racism on the communities and families we serve, and prioritizing equity and inclusion in every facet of our work, ultimately to help all children and families thrive.

 Since beginning our formal journey in 2017, we’ve learned many lessons, both individually and collectively, that have helped us move toward becoming a more diverse, equitable and inclusive organization.
-We recognized that any DEI journey — one done thoughtfully, authentically and with growth and sustainability as the goals — requires a great deal of persistence.
+We recognized that any DEI journey — if it’s done thoughtfully, authentically and with growth and sustainability as the goals — requires a great deal of persistence.
 In 2019, we took an intentional pause to more deeply reflect, gain a broader perspective on our aspirations and come together as a team to identify what we needed to support the next chapter of our DEI work.
 Before and throughout the pandemic, we have moved forward in our DEI journey, initiating conversations with staff to reexamine how we embed equity and inclusion within our work.

-The triple crises of 2020 — health, racial justice and economic — have not only affirmed our need to embed DEI into our work, but also amplified the urgency and passion of our discussions.
-Across our entire organization — the staff, Board and Bainum family — we have engaged in deep reflection, coming to the realization that we must explicitly center racial equity and community to become an anti-racist organization.
+The triple crises of 2020 — health, racial justice and economic — not only affirmed our need to embed DEI into our work, but also amplified the urgency and passion of our discussions.
+Across our entire organization — the staff, board and Bainum family — we have engaged in deep reflection, coming to the realization that we must explicitly center racial equity and community to become an anti–racist organization.
 We built our capacity to have difficult conversations that would propel us forward.
-And we’re working to actively create vulnerable spaces, share challenges, push one another to go further and truly establish the roots of an anti-racist culture.
+And we’re working to actively create vulnerable spaces, share challenges, push one another to go further and truly establish the roots of an anti–racist culture.

 Our DEI commitment is now inseparable from our strategic conversations and planning.
 Our intention of being an anti–racist organization is now simply who we are and what we do, and it is a critical part of our efforts to drive systemic change.